For an Elder Millennial Fashion Director, Fall 2025's Trends Are One Big Y2K Reunion

 Then, everything changed practically overnight, and Instagram (now Meta) turned Fashion Week into a global spectacle.
 Editors who once wrote at leisurely paces (deadline?
 That was, like, a week away!) suddenly posted live updates before the models even stepped off the runway.
 Shows were live-streamed, captions were typed out on an iPhone with an index finger, and anyone with a screen—on their couch or halfway across the world—could join the front row.
 That fast-forward effect drastically shortened the trend cycle, too.
 In the time it takes to refresh your feed, a new viral It-Bag can be declared over—unless you’re in Copenhagen, where vintage and sustainability persevere.

-But here’s the ironic twist: All the frenzy (amidst a tumultuous political climate) has ushered in a massive Y2K comeback, right on cue at the 25-year mark.
+But here’s the ironic twist: All the frenzy (amidst a tumultuous political climate) has ushered in a massive Y2K comeback right on cue at the 25-year mark.
 Loud luxury logos and sleek Calvin Klein runways are of the now—although the price tags might look slightly different, and there are a few more female creative directors at the helm.

 So, while the front row is no longer just a who’s who of society pages and Vogue editors, that old-school sense of anticipation in what's to come remains.
-There’s still the frantic scramble to get inside, the thrill of a great styling hack, and, if you’re lucky, a reliable car (a Volvo SUV in our case) willing to drive you around in heinous New York City traffic.
+There’s still the frantic scramble to get inside, the thrill of a great styling hack, and, if you’re lucky, a reliable car (a Volvo XC90 in our case) willing to drive you around in heinous New York City traffic.
 Only now can the entire world tune into your same fashion month experience—if you want them to.

 The past may be gone, but it has not been forgotten.
 The Fall 2025 runways look vaguely familiar to when those gigantic white peaked tents seemed like the center of the universe (for a week, anyway).
 Here are the Y2K trends that have made their full-circle walk back to the runways.